DEFRA/hapi-govuk-question-page/API.md

     This parameter is not required if the page does not display any dynamic data.

-  - `setData` - a function with signature `function(request, data)` that is called by the handler after successful submission of a valid form.
+  - `setData` - a function with signature `async function(request, data)` that is called by the handler after successful submission of a valid form.
     The provided function should perform whatever tasks are necessary to update your application's data.
     - `request` - the Hapi `request` object received by the handler.
 This will always be a POST request.
     - `data` - an object containing the data to be set, with a key for each named form component.
     - returns - nothing, or a Joi validation result.
 If a Joi validation result is returned and it has an `error`